SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 # 4.0 CredHub API Client

 [CredHub](https://github.com/cloudfoundry-incubator/credhub) manages credentials such as  passwords, certificates, certificate authorities, ssh keys, rsa keys, and other arbitrary values.
 Steeltoe provides the `CredHubBase` library for interacting with the [CredHub API](https://credhub-api.cfapps.io/) and provides the `CredHubCore` library for making that client library simpler to use in ASP.NET Core applications.
 Cloud Foundry is not required for the CredHub server or client but is used in this documentation as the hosting environment.
 You may wish to review the documentation for [CredHub on PCF](https://docs.pivotal.io/pivotalcf/2-0/credhub/).
+If you do not already have a UAA user to use for this test, you will need to use the UAA command line tool to establish some security credentials for the sample app.
+Choose one of the provided `credhub-setup` scripts in the folder `samples/Security/scripts` to target your Cloud Foundry environment and create a UAA client with permissions to read and write in CredHub.

+>NOTE: If you choose to change the values for UAA_CLIENT_ID or UAA_CLIENT_SECRET, be sure to update the credentials in appsettings.json

 >WARNING: As of this writing, CredHub is not approved for general use in all applications.
 We encourage you to check whether your use case is currently supported by CredHub before getting too involved.

 ## 4.1 Quick Start

 This quick start uses an ASP.NET Core application to show how to use CredHub for storing, reading, updating, deleting, generating, regenerating, and interpolating credentials.
-This application assumes that a CredHub server is accessible at <https://credhub.service.cf.internal:8844>, which is the default address and port for a CredHub server running in Pivotal Cloud Foundry 2.0.
+This application assumes that a CredHub server is accessible at <https://credhub.service.cf.internal:8844>, which is the default address and port for a CredHub server running in Pivotal Cloud Foundry 2.0+.
 This address is not accessible from outside of Cloud Foundry and can be overridden with [CredHubClient settings](#4-2-2-configure-settings) as needed.

 ### 4.1.1 Locate Sample